-Making photography a mission, even if it’s just little odd details you notice about a place, gives a little structure to your day.
-And you will notice more odd details, because you’ll have the time and attention to look around.
+Making photography a mission, even if it’s just snapping odd little details you notice about a place, gives structure to your day.
 Your friends at home will appreciate your perspective and the story that comes with it.

 If the thought of bar-hopping alone makes you die a little inside, just recast your day.
 Wake up early, enjoy a leisurely breakfast (when all the good stuff is still available on the hotel buffet) and head out for parks, museums and other daytime-only activities.
 If you pack your day full enough, you’ll be ready for bed by 9pm.

-Use Facebook and Twitter to ask for connections where you’re travelling.
+Use Facebook and Twitter to make connections where you’re travelling.
 Offer to take local friends of friends out for dinner, and you’ll be surprised how many people take you up on it – everyone likes to be tour guide for a night.
 Also seek out your interests in your destination – the fan club for the local football team, say, or the chess association.
-That same gregarious friend who loved Indonesia also hooked up with an improv-comedy group in Kuala Lumpur.
-Hilarity ensued.

-Editor at Rough Guides Ellie Aldridge advises not to bury your head in a book: “It’s easy to be daunted by travelling alone.
-Retreating into the pages of a good novel can feel like the perfect way to escape curious stares on public transport or in restaurants, but it’s the worst thing to do.
-Going solo means you have a chance to really take in your surroundings, meeting locals and travellers alike along the way; be content to be by yourself, but confident enough to introduce yourself to people when you want to be sociable.”
+But going solo means you have a chance to really take in your surroundings, meeting locals and travellers alike along the way; be content to be by yourself, but confident enough to introduce yourself to people when you want to be sociable.

-Learn a little language and protect your drinks
+12. Learn a little of the local language